How can I arrange a COVID certificate for travel within Europe? (step-by-step plan)

 Step 1: Check if you need a COVID certificate

 Step 2: Find out whether you require other documents for your journey

-Step 4: If you don’t have a coronavirus entry pass yet, find out how you can get a COVID certificate for travel
+Step 3: Find out how you can get a COVID certificate for travel

 You can get a COVID certificate for travel (DCC) if you have: